Watch this site for future updates.

 We want to ensure your voices are heard.
 Public art enhances public space when it is accessible to and representative of the community where it resides—and where it amplifies under-represented voices.

 100 artists will each be awarded $1,000 for their ideas.
-These winning ideas will be shared on the City’s website and social media channels.
+These winning ideas will be shared on this website, the City’s website and social media channels.
 Ideas may be in any medium but should consider how community members can interact with the work.
 Through this project, we hope to foster, showcase, and amplify artists’ ideas about the evolving role of public art in our community.